Mole Man: Fictional character biography

 The Mole Man was originally Harvey Rupert Elder, an American nuclear engineer and explorer.
 Elder was socially shunned due to a combination of his abrasive personality and his homely dwarfish appearance.
 Furthermore, his fellow explorers ridiculed him for his eccentric, crackpot theories regarding a Hollow Earth.
-In 1956, while following the group of explorers called the Monster Hunters, he stumbled upon Monster Isle, which was at the time a base of the Deviant Warlord Kro.
+In 1956, while following the group of explorers called the Monster Hunters, he stumbled upon Monster Isle, which was at the time a base of the Deviant warlord Kro.

 When Elder fell into a massive cave leading deep into the underground realm of Subterranea, he decided his theories had finally been vindicated.
-However, his eyes were permanently damaged when he gazed directly upon a highly reflective deposit of diamonds.
-Partially blind and apparently secluded from the surface world forever, Elder dubbed himself the Mole Man and began exploring his new home.
+However, his eyes were permanently damaged when he gazed directly upon a reflective deposit of diamonds.
+Partially blind and secluded from the surface world, Elder dubbed himself the Mole Man and began exploring his new home.
 He eventually became the ruler of the branch of Subterraneans now known as the Moloids, and the ruler of much of Subterranea and the caverns of Monster Isle.
 He used the Deviant-derived creatures and technology that he found in Subterranea to strike back at the outer world in numerous attempts to rule or humble the world that had rejected him.

 The Mole Man conducted attacks on the surface world by destroying nuclear power plants in the Eastern Bloc, Australia, South America, and French Equatorial Africa, attracting the attention of the newly formed Fantastic Four in their first adventure.
 After the group arrived on Monster Isle, he captured Mister Fantastic and the Human Torch and told them his plans to invade every major urban area on the planet via a network of tunnels.
 When he released a horde of monsters the Human Torch sealed his realm's entrance.
 The Mole Man appeared to have destroyed Monster Isle in an atomic blast.
-The Mole Man's Deviant-bred monstrous mutates, collectively known as the "Mole Man's Monsters", include the three-headed Tricephalous, the horned Megataur, and the flying bird-insect creature known only as "Skreeal".
+The Mole Man's Deviant-bred monstrous mutates, collectively known as the "Mole Man's Monsters", include Tricephalous, Megataur, and a flying bird-insect creature known only as "Skreeal".
 The Mole Man also has a group of superhuman allies called the Outcasts.